Dilbert (character): Relationship with other characters

 Dilbert lives with his pets, Dogbert and Ratbert, and the three dinosaurs Bob, Rex, and Dawn.

 Dilbert's mother appears once in a while in the comic and the animated series.
 She occasionally reveals herself to have surprisingly detailed knowledge about computer technology, further belittling Dilbert.
 Several fans have dubbed her "Dilmom", but she is only referenced as this in the TV series episode "Hunger".
-Dilbert's father never appears in the strip, as he has spent his life since Christmas 1992 at a 24-hour "All-You-Can-Eat" restaurant in the mall.
+Dilbert's father never appears in the strip, but Dilbert met his father once in the TV show.
+When Dilbert returns, he tells his mom, "There's pie."
+He has spent his life since Christmas 1992 at a 24-hour "All-You-Can-Eat" restaurant in the mall.

 As Dilbert's biggest social difficulty is getting a date, creator Scott Adams published a phone number for interested parties to call, which was still connected to an answering machine in March, 1993.

 Real world impact

 In January 1997, Dilbert appeared on the covers of five national magazines in one week.

 In 2000, the Montreal Gazette noted that his visage appeared in "a wide assortment of merchandising tie-ins" such as a Visa credit card and a flavor of Ben & Jerry's ice cream (Dilbert's World Totally Nuts).